 The consistent application of a well-established behaviour management policy, supports a strong focus on positive behaviour.
 Students benefit from the generous play space and updated resources.
 Cross-age interaction between students is recognised as a great strength of the student culture here.

-Specialist areas taught include Physical Education (R-7), Science (4-7) and Music and Languages (R-4).
+Specialist areas taught include Physical Education, Performing Arts and Spanish.

 Learning intervention support and extension is provided for identified students in literacy and numeracy.
 Teachers set high expectations for success and provide learning programs to ensure students work to achieve at their individual potential.

-Learning Technologies are embedded across all learning opportunities and students have access to a computer suite, iPads and a laptops.
+Learning Technologies are embedded across all learning opportunities and students have access to a computer suite, iPads and laptop.
 Students and staff use information and communication technologies as a resource for daily activities.
 Each classroom is equipped with an interactive whiteboard.

 |Preschool Family Handbook||Adobe PDF|